Viijval/QuickSwitchWallpaper/README.md

 - Build a personal wallpaper gallery by importing images
 - Double-click any wallpaper in the gallery to set it immediately
-- Set a wallpaper style per image — Fill, Fit, Stretch, Center, or Tile
+- Set a wallpaper style per image including: Fill, Fit, Stretch, Center, or Tile
-- **Quick Switch mode** — cycles through your gallery in the background with a hotkey, no window opens
+- **Quick Switch mode**  cycles through your gallery in the background with a hotkey, no window opens
 - Your gallery, styles, and cycle position all persist between sessions

 ---